KieranCanter/candela.nvim/README.md

 ## commands

-See the "candela-commands" section in the vimdoc `doc/candela.txt` for more details on each command.
+See ["candela-commands" in `doc/candela.txt`](https://github.com/KieranCanter/candela.nvim/blob/main/doc/candela.txt#L349) for more details on each command.

 | **User Command**                                                                        |